sandip-bhoi/spring-content/README.md

 To skip the basics, do the following:

-- Download and unzip the source repository for this guide, or clone it using Git: git clone https://github.com/spring-guides/gs-accessing-data-jpa.git
+- Download and unzip the source repository for this guide, or clone it using Git: `git clone https://paulcwarren@bitbucket.org/paulcwarren/spring-content.git`
-- cd into spring-gs-accessing-data-mongo/initial
+- cd into spring-content/spring-gs-accessing-data-mongo/initial
-- Jump ahead to Define a simple entity.
+- Jump ahead to `Define a simple entity`.
-When you’re finished, you can check your results against the code in gs-accessing-data-jpa/complete.
+When you’re finished, you can check your results against the code in `spring-content/spring-gs-accessing-content-mongo/complete`.

 ## Build with Maven